stellarsunset/auto-semver/README.md

 # and default commit message
 $ ./gradlew release -Pmajor

-# Add a custom commit message if for some reason its desparately needed...
+# Add a custom commit message if you want...
 $ ./gradlew release -Pmajor -Pmessage "Some custom commit message..."
 ```